HomeThe Terrain The Source OfferingsAbout Exposure. Alignment. Direction.

 You arrive in Reykjavík where the journey begins.
 The welcome dinner is the first integration point - a chance to meet the cohort, establish what each person is carrying into the program, and begin the shift from the pace of your usual environment to the pace of what follows.
 The terrain begins here.

-Super Jeep transfer from Reykjavík to Landmannalaugar - a journey through the volcanic interior that begins the re-orientation.
-The first day on the trail crosses rhyolite highlands and geothermal steam fields to Hrafntinnusker at 1,100m.
+Super Jeep transfer from Reykjavík to Landmannalaugar.
+The journey into the highlands begins before the trail does - the volcanic interior visible from the windows, the air changing, the pace of ordinary life receding.
+Arrival and first night at Landmannalaugar - the natural hot springs, the rhyolite mountains above, the trail ahead.
 The landscape is otherworldly.
 Each step deepens your connection to the wild.
 The first marker has been placed.

 The trail descends from the obsidian highlands toward the lake valleys.
 Deeper introspection is prompted.
 You will observe how you manage energy, discomfort, and uncertainty.
 Physical challenge and leadership inquiry run in parallel.
 The integration conversation at the end of the day surfaces what the walk brought up.